cwe1ss/microservices-template/README.md

 .\init-platform.ps1
 ```

+## Push your changes to a GitHub repository

+Now that GitHub has been connected with Azure, you can push your changes to your GitHub repository.

+You should wait until now, because this push will trigger the build workflows for the services.
+If you had pushed the repository before running the initialization script, these workflows would have failed.

-## Deploy the shared platform resources
+## Optional: Deploy the shared platform resources (again)

-Once you have connected your GitHub repository with your Azure Account, you can start deploying any other resources via the provided GitHub workflows.

-To deploy the platform resources, you have to use the GitHub workflow `.github/workflows/platform.yml` which will be displayed as `1.
+The initialization script has already deployed the shared Azure platform resources.
+You can make sure that the connection between GitHub and Azure is correct by redeploying the platform resources with the GitHub workflow `.github/workflows/platform.yml`, which will be displayed as `1.
 Platform` in the GitHub Actions UI.

-This will create all platform resources that have been documented in the previous "Platform"-chapter.
+You have to manually run this workflow whenever you change any of the platform resources in the Bicep files.

 ## Deploy the shared environment resources

-Since the environments depend on platform resources, you must wait for your platform deployment to finish.

 To deploy the shared environment resources, you have to use the GitHub workflow `.github/workflows/environments.yml` which will be displayed as `2.
 Environments` in the GitHub Actions UI.